purescript/trypurescript/README.md

 - Run and print output or show resulting JavaScript
 - Multiple view modes: code, output or both
 - Persistent session
-- Load PureScript code from Github Gists
+- Load PureScript code from GitHub Gists or repository files

 ### Which Libraries are Available?